Credit Card Debt Settlement

 Debt settlement has the following benefits:

-• You're paying less overall on your debt in a much shorter amount of time.
+• You're paying less overall on your debt in a much shorter time.
 Paying the debt off immediately means paying no more interest, and settling means you're paying even less than you currently owe.

 • Debt settlement is less harmful to your credit than bankruptcy if your credit isn't already poor.